Asifekhlaque/Learn_Python/README.md

     Raises the left operand to the power of the right operand. result = 2 ** 3  # result will be 8
 # Relational operators in python
+Relational operators are used for comparing the values.
+It either returns True or False according to the condition.
+These operators are also known as Comparison Operators.
   # Greater than (>):
     True if the left operand is greater than the right x > y